 National Museum of African American Music – Nashville, Tennessee

 Did you know that almost all of today’s popular music has African American roots?
-That’s proudly evident in the brand new National Museum of African American Music in the heart of downtown Nashville.
-Just opened on January 30 after a nearly two-decade undertaking, the museum offers a theater, six permanent galleries, more than 1,600 unique artifacts (like one of Louis Armstrong’s trumpets), a research library, and other homages to the history of black music.
+That’s proudly evident in the new National Museum of African American Music in the heart of downtown Nashville.
+Just opened in 2021 after a nearly two-decade undertaking, the museum offers a theater, six permanent galleries, more than 1,600 unique artifacts (like one of Louis Armstrong’s trumpets), a research library, and other homages to the history of black music.

 National Museum for African American History and Culture – Washington, D.C.